AnushK-Fro/Newegg-Shuffle-Bot/README.md

-# Newegg-Shuffle-Bot
-A bot to automatically create accounts and sign up to the Newegg Shuffle.
+# Newegg Shuffle Bot (Proof of Concept)

+This bot serves as a **Proof of Concept (PoC)** designed to automate the process of creating accounts and signing up for the Newegg Shuffle.
+The goal of this project is to demonstrate the feasibility of automating this process, although Newegg may detect and block such automation, which could affect the bot's functionality.

+> ⚠️ **Deprecated Notice**
+> As of 2021, this project is no longer maintained and may not function as intended.
+Use at your own risk.

-# Warning
+## Warning

-Newegg most likely detects this bot so it might not work properly.
+This bot is likely detectable by Newegg’s security measures and may not function as intended.
+It is provided as a PoC for educational purposes.

-# Usage
+## Usage

-Please note to use this bot you will need a wildcard email.
-For example, I have it set up so that anything @fro.email will get sent to my inbox.
+To use this bot, you will need a wildcard email setup.
+This allows the bot to generate multiple accounts automatically.

-Code is spaghetti, you will need to adjust the delays depending on your internet speed.
-Major work in progress, haven't had the time to seriously work on it.
+Please note that the delays within the code may need to be adjusted based on your internet speed to optimize performance.
+This is an ongoing project, and further improvements may be required for stability and functionality.